 A perfect offseason.
 Arizona needs an offensive tackle more than anything, as for this new Air Raid offense to work, Kyler Murray needs time.
 He played really well last year en route to an Offensive Rookie of the Year award, but he needs protection.
 Nick Bosa, Arik Armstead, and Jadeveon Clowney (potentially) are no joke, so the Red Sea needs bodies to keep Murray safe.

 Wirfs can play on both sides of the offensive line.
 While he is very raw, the upside is there, and with good coaching, he can become one of the best offensive linemen in the entire league.
 The Cardinals can go one of three ways here: start Wirfs immediately at right tackle, start Wirfs at right guard and move him out to right tackle when they decide to get rid of Marcus Gilbert, or start Wirfs at left tackle and move newly-signed D.J.
-Humphries to right tackle.
-Either way, at least one position of their offensive lines is improved as a result of this pick.
+Humphries to right tackle (see depth chart here).
+Either way, at least one position on their offensive line is improved as a result of this pick.
 Arizona has needed OT for some time, so this helps.

 9. Jacksonville Jaguars- Tua Tagovailoa, QB, Alabama